ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-multiple.md

 13.54 MB (12.91 million rows/s., 520.38 MB/s.)
 ```

-Because effectively the hidden table (and it's primary index) backing the materialized view is identical to the [<font color="blue">secondary table that we created explicitly</font>](#multiple-primary-indexes-via-secondary-tables), the query is executed in the same effective way as with the explicitly created table.
+Because effectively the implicitly created table (and it's primary index) backing the materialized view is identical to the [<font color="blue">secondary table that we created explicitly</font>](#multiple-primary-indexes-via-secondary-tables), the query is executed in the same effective way as with the explicitly created table.

 The corresponding trace log in the ClickHouse server log file confirms that ClickHouse is running binary search over the index marks: